Jacktavitt/prediction_validation/README.md

 Instead, I decided to rely on Python's list comprehension and dictionary objects for speed, and to keep the nested loops to a minimum.

+I also wrote a small script to check my results against the correct results, considering the +-0.01 difference mentioned in the readme.

 ## packages
 ### decimal
 I used the decimal.Decimal object to maintain precision for the stock values.